Reidmcc/aspen/README.md

-# aspen
+# aspen - WIP
-Aspen is a trading multi-bot whose strategies coordinate with each other
+Aspen (will be) a trading multi-bot whose strategies coordinate with each other